melanielaporte/Website-Redesign-SustainTulsa/README.md

 # SustainTulsa

+**SustainTulsa** is a digital platform designed to address a multitude of social issues occuring in Tulsa, Oklahoma such as
+- Food insecurity
+- Homelessness
+- Connect users with businesses providing sustainable solutions

-**SustainTulsa** is a digital platform designed to address homelessness in Tulsa, Oklahoma, by leveraging community resources, data-driven insights, and human-centered design principles.
-The project aims to connect individuals experiencing homelessness with critical resources like housing, job opportunities, and social services, all through an easy-to-use interface.
+By leveraging community resources, data-driven insights, and human-centered design principles, the project aims to connect individuals

+ experiencing homelessness with critical resources like housing, job opportunities, and social services, all through an easy-to-use interface.

 ## Features